mariiith/Javascript-Projects/README.md

 # Javascript-Projects

-This repo contains almost all javascript projects I have ever done.
+This repo contains almost all javascript projects I have ever done, except for my Bachelors Project since there is still work in progress.
+But it will be uploaded the coming few days.

 In InteractiveSystem, the seventh exercise in the .hmtl all projects from this folder are linked.